China Plus One: Corporate C+1 strategies

-Following the COVID-19 pandemic, numerous Indian companies have adopted strategy to find alternative supply chains.
-India's largest air conditioner manufacturer Voltas has started production of motors in India to reduce its reliance on China; Indian auto component manufacturers are also building the base to shift out of China, changing reliance to local vendors for some components; the same is the case for pharma companies.
+Following the COVID-19 pandemic, numerous Indian companies have adopted strategies to find alternative supply chains.
+India's largest air conditioner manufacturer Voltas has started production of motors in India to reduce its reliance on China; Indian auto component manufacturers are also building their supply base to shift out of China, changing reliance to local vendors for some components; the same is the case for pharmaceutical companies.